Alice Springs (horse): Background

 Alice Springs is chestnut mare with a white blaze and four white socks bred in Ireland by Lynch-Bages & Longfield Stud.
 She was sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 Galileo is now one of the world's leading stallions and has been champion sire of Great Britain and Ireland five times.
-His other progeny include Cape Blanco, Frankel, Found, Nathaniel, New Approach, Rip Van Winkle, Ruler of the World and Minding.
-Alice Springs's dam Aleagueoftheirown showed limited racing ability, winning one race from twelve starts between 2006 and 2009.
+His other progeny include Cape Blanco, Frankel, Found, Nathaniel, New Approach, Rip Van Winkle, Ruler of the World, and Minding.
+Alice Springs's dam A league of their own showed limited racing ability, winning one race from twelve starts between 2006 and 2009.
 She was a granddaughter of Optimistic Lass, who won the Nassau Stakes in 1984 and was the female-line ancestor of Golden Opinion and the Irish 1,000 Guineas winner Samitar.

 As a yearling Alice Springs was offered for sale at Tattersalls in October 2014 and was bought for 550,000 guineas by Michael Magnier on behalf of his father, John Magnier's Coolmore Stud organisation.
 She was sent into training with Aidan O'Brien at Ballydoyle.
-Like many Coolmore horses, the official details of her ownership have changed from race to race: she has sometimes been listed as being the property of Susan Magnier., whilst on other occasions she has been described as being owned by a partnership of Magnier, Michael Tabor and Derrick Smith.
+Like many Coolmore horses, the official details of her ownership have changed from race to race: she has sometimes been listed as being the property of Susan Magnier, whilst on other occasions she has been described as being owned by a partnership of Magnier, Michael Tabor, and Derrick Smith.